Going Live on Stratus

 #example database dump commands mysqldump -uUSERNAME -pPASSWORD databasename > migrate.sql #with n98 n98-magerun db:dump migrate.sql

-From SSH in your Stratus environment, do the following:
+From SSH in your Stratus environment, go to the document root (e.g.

 rsync -avz -e ssh myuser@mycurrenthost:/path/to/webroot/ .

-If you have a custom port or ssh key, you need additional quotes around the SSH command
+If there is a custom port or ssh key, additional quotes around the SSH command are needed:

 rsync -avz -e "ssh -p 1234" email@example.com:/path/to/webroot/ .

-- The copy will begin.
-If you have a lot of media and/or a large database this will take a long time.
-Output will stream onto your terminal screen.
+The copy will begin.
+A lot of media and/or a large database will take a more time.
+Output will stream onto the terminal screen.

 Initial Magento Configuration

-If the files and database dump transfer are complete, you can start configuring Magento within your Stratus environment.
+Once the files and database dump transfer are complete, configure Magento within the Stratus environment.

 <resources> <db> <table_prefix><![CDATA]></table_prefix> </db> <default_setup> <connection> <host><![CDATA[mysql]]></host> <username><![CDATA[USERNAME]]></username> <password><![CDATA[PASSWORD]]></password> <dbname><![CDATA[DATABASENAME]]></dbname> <initStatements><![CDATA[SET NAMES utf8]]></initStatements> <model><![CDATA[mysql4]]></model> <type><![CDATA[pdo_mysql]]></type> <pdoType><![CDATA]></pdoType> <active>1</active> </connection> </default_setup> </resources>